Lanzarote Cycling Holiday

 From the Mirador you have an exhilarating and scenic descent along the ridge-line looking down at the wild west coast.
 The final section of the ride leads you inland through a peaceful and very green part of the island to the village of Haría where you stop for the night.

-Day 3 : Haría – San Bartolomé/Teguise
+Day 3 : Haría – Teguise

-17 to 32 miles/27 to 51 kms
+20 to 32 miles/33 to 52 kms

 After breakfast you leave Haría, following the road to the head of the Malpaso valley.
 The gentle ascent affords fabulous views back across the palm trees to Haría.
 After a final, steep but thankfully short section you arrive at another Mirador (viewpoint) where you may be tempted to stop for coffee and doughnuts whilst drinking in the fabulous view.